dnancoder/KaiCyber/KaiCyberScanner/KaiCyberScanner/HowToRun.md

    - After the .NET service runs successfully, it will show a success log in the terminal.

 6. **Send HTTP Requests**
-   - Open the file `KaiCyberScanner.http` in VS Code.
+   - Open the file `[local git path]\KaiCyber\KaiCyberScanner\KaiCyberScanner\KaiCyberScanner.http` in VS Code.
    - You can now send requests by clicking the appropriate buttons.
-   - Refer to the image file `.\Documentation\HttpRequest-Execute-Guide.jpg` to see where to click to initiate Scan and Query requests.
+   - Refer to the image file `[local git path]\KaiCyber\KaiCyberScanner\KaiCyberScanner\Documentation\HttpRequest-Execute-Guide.jpg` to see where to click to initiate Scan and Query requests.
    - The results will be displayed in the right pane of VS Code.